Diodorm/SeniorDesign/README.md

 This repository is for version-controlling our iOS app.

 The app will act as a remote controller to the physical keyboard.
 The user will be able to set sounds, quiet-hours, and read statistical data.

+# Release Notes
+Current ver. is 1.0
+- SSID and PW are saved as .txt file
+- SSH connection status checking updated

 <b>Please follow along this guideline to run the app successfully.</b>